|Consistency & Professional Appearance|

 - Italics, bold, or underlining used as part of your headings or subheadings should not transfer to the table of contents.

-- Manuscript margins must be at least one inch (1") on all sides, but may also be greater than one inch (1").
+- Manuscript margins must be at least one inch (1") on all sides, including the preliminary pages.

 - Examples: 1, 2,

-- Manuscript text page numbers may be located in the upper or lower right-hand corner or the bottom center.
+- Manuscript text page numbers must be in Arabic with a 1 on the first page of your first chapter.
+They may be located in the upper or lower right-hand corner or the bottom center of the page and must be consistent throughout the manuscript.

 - Examples: 1, 2, 3